 Little research has been done in New Hampshire on race and the state's 10 county jails, which are run by county government.
 No comprehensive data is available regarding these jails’ populations.
 But in our recent story, Racial Disparities Increase At Each Step Of N.H.'s Justice System, data provided to NHPR by the Valley Street Jail in Hillsborough County allows a glimpse into the details of who is incarcerated here, and why.

 For the last few months, Laura McCarthy has been preparing to put a lifetime of training on display before an international audience in Rio de Janeiro—home of this year’s summer Olympics.
 No, McCarthy is not an athlete.
 She’s a fashion designer.
 And today – a collaboration she’s been working on for months will be draped on a Brazilian model, and strutted down a runway in Rio.

 Despite the rainy weekend, the state’s environmental services department is continuing to urge residents in areas with severe drought to conserve water.

 The drought has been called the worst in New Hampshire in over a decade.
 While over 100 water systems in the state have formal outdoor watering bans and restrictions in place, the state is asking even those not listed to conserve water.

 About a year ago, a few members of the Nashua Police force agreed to meet monthly with a handful of Nashua residents to address racial justice in policing.
-Last night, that committee invited members of the public to a meeting at Rivier University, to discuss issues around race and policing in the aftermath of violence by and upon law enforcement around the country.
+Thursday night, that committee invited members of the public to a meeting at Rivier University to discuss issues around race and policing in the aftermath of violence by and upon law enforcement around the country.

 Manchester Police Chief Nick Willard's uninhibited style has landed him in the spotlight recently.
 He’s been outspoken about the state's opioid crisis and has weighed in on political campaign disputes.